Updated: Sep 15

 Transplanting is possible, but direct seeding is best when starting squash.

-Summer squash likes warm soils, and it’s susceptible to frost - so don’t rush to plant early in the spring.
+Summer squash likes warm soil, and it’s susceptible to frost - so don’t rush to plant early in the spring.

-Sow your seeds about a half-inch deep, planting 2-3 seeds every 2-3 feet in the row.
+Sow your zucchini seeds about a half-inch deep, planting 2-3 seeds every 2-3 feet in the row.

-After they’ve emerged, cut the extra plants with scissors, leaving only the single most robust plant.
+After they’ve emerged, cut the extra plants with scissors or sharp knife, leaving only the single most robust plant.

-Then, thin seedlings stand 8-12 inches apart.
-A “hill” of 3-4 seeds sown closely together is another way to plant your squash in the garden; just make sure to allow 5-6 feet between hills.
+Then, thin seedlings stand 8-12 inches apart, leaving the strongest plants.
+A “hill” of 3-4 seeds sown closely together is another way to plant your squash in your home garden; just make sure to allow 5-6 feet between small hills.

 You can also sow your squash seeds indoors using 3-inch diameter containers.

-If you choose this option, you’ll want to start your transplants about three weeks before planting time.
+If you choose this option, you’ll want to start your transplants about three weeks before your time of planting.

 Both seeds and transplants can be planted through black plastic to speed up their maturity.